YellowOnion/steam-runtime-tools/docs/steam-compat-tool-interface.md

 main executable, but can be reconfigured through the shortcut's properties.
 Steam Linux Runtime (pressure-vessel) containers will not work as expected unless this is set to the game's top-level directory.

+Launch options are appended to the command-line.
+The special token `%command%` in Steam games' launch options is not used here.